bin-nuance-bat/project/firebase/README.md

 - Hosting
 - Functions

-Note that you will not need to run `firebase init` as suggested during setup, because the project is already initialised with a .firebaserc file
+Note that you will not need to run `firebase init` as suggested during setup of certain features, because the project is already initialised with a .firebaserc file

 ## Configuration